reaper47/recipya/docs/website/content/docs/features/recipes/add.md

 ### Website

 You can import any recipe from the supported websites.
 To do so, click the **Fetch** button, paste the recipe's URL or URLs, each on a new line, and click *Submit*.

-The application will display the recipe if the request is successful.
-Otherwise, you will be presented with a message asking you to either go back to the previous page or request the Recipya developers to support the website.
+A notification will appear when the operation finished.

+Its action button performs an action based on the outcome.
+When you imported one URL and the operation succeeds, the action will redirect you to the recipe.
+Otherwise, you will be redirected to the latest report.

 To view all supported websites, please click on the <ins>supported</ins> word.
 You can scrape a website not in the supported list, but recipe extraction may fail.
 If it does, you can request support for the website by clicking the button that appears.

 ![](images/add-recipe-website.gif)